Accurate starting points for one-shot $G_0W_0$ and Bethe-Salpeter Equation calculations via effective tuning of range-separated hybrid functionals: Theoretical Background and Computational Details

+The optimally tuned RSH scheme, denoted here as OTRSH, determines $\omega$ by enforcing Koopmans'-like conditions for the frontier orbitals~\cite{Kronik2012excitation,Refaely2012Quasiparticle}.
+Specifically, the HOMO energy is tuned to reproduce $-IP$, while the LUMO energy is tuned to reproduce $-EA$, where $IP = E(N-1) - E(N)$ and $EA = E(N) - E(N+1)$, respectively.
+This procedure also aligns the HOMO-LUMO gap with the fundamental gap, $IP-EA$.
+When the anionic state is unbound, the tuning is commonly restricted to the ionization-potential condition only.

-Beyond OTRSH-tuning, a further refinement known as HOMO tuning\cite{Atalla2013Hybrid,Rangel2017assessment,ot-rsh-gw100} has been developed.
-This method determines the optimal range-separation parameter $\omega_{HOMO}$ by finding the value of $\omega$ that equalizes the HOMO energy from a $G_0W_0$ calculation performed on top of $GKS(\omega$) starting point with the HOMO eigenvalue from that same $GKS(\omega$) calculation.
-This matching condition enforces a generalized Koopmans' theorem, ensuring the KS eigenvalue approximates the more accurate quasi-particle energy.
+In addition to OTRSH tuning, we consider the HOMO-tuning scheme~\cite{Atalla2013Hybrid,Rangel2017assessment,ot-rsh-gw100}.
+In this approach, the optimal value $\omega_{\mathrm{HOMO}}$ is obtained by matching the HOMO QP energy from a $G_0W_0$ calculation performed on top of a $GKS$ reference quantities to the corresponding HOMO eigenvalue of the same $GKS$ calculation.
+This condition enforces a generalized Koopmans' theorem and reduces the dependence of the quasiparticle energy on the starting-point functional.